-Jess Meyrick is one of those travel bloggers with a feed you can’t prise your eyes away from.
-A quick Instagram scroll and you’ll find an immaculate array of photos of translucent sea and cliff edges, cityscapes and sunrises, where a sun-kissed Jess sits soaking it all in.
+She's got one of those Instagram feeds that makes you want to quit your job and become a full-time adventurer.
+A quick scroll and you’ll find photos of translucent sea and cliff edges, cityscapes and sunrises, where a sun-kissed Jess sits soaking it all in.

 But how do travel bloggers start out?
 After leaving her job as a full-time nanny in Bermuda, Jess bought a DSLR camera, learnt how to edit and took off around the world.
 Once she’d started exploring, she caught the travel bug and decided to start The Wondering Dreamer, now boasting over 170k followers.